 We’re still in tepid waters thanks to first basemen having to be anchored to their base to cover on groundballs.
 This play by Ryan O’Hearn takes him pretty deep into foul territory, but it’s only 125 feet from where first basemen typically field balls.

 Now we’re talking.
-You might think that catch location looks an awful lot like where a left fielder would normally stand.
+You might think that catch location looks an awful lot like where a right fielder would normally stand.
 And you’d be right!
 The Rays employed a four-man outfield with three infielders on the right side of second base against Rio Ruiz up by a run in the ninth inning.
 Second baseman Brandon Lowe makes a routine play that is a small step for a right fielder, but a giant leap for a second baseman.